SpacesCountToo/SoundSpace/README.md

 ## Contributing
 If you're interested in contributing, submit a pull request!
-Don't forget to abide by the typical[contributor guidelines](https://github.com/rdawis/SoundSpace/blob/master/CONTRIBUTING.md) otherwise I'll be sad :(
+Don't forget to abide by the typical [contributor guidelines](https://github.com/rdawis/SoundSpace/blob/master/CONTRIBUTING.md) otherwise I'll be sad :(

 ## License